Heat treating: Normalizing

 Normalizing is a technique used to provide uniformity in grain size and composition (equiaxed crystals) throughout an alloy.
 The term is often used for ferrous alloys that have been austenitized and then cooled in the open air.
 Normalizing not only produces pearlite but also martensite and sometimes bainite, which gives harder and stronger steel but with less ductility for the same composition than full annealing.

-In the normalizing process the process of heating the steel to about 40 degrees Celsius above its upper critical temperature limit held at this temperature for some time and then cooled in air.
+In the normalizing process the steel is heated to about 40 degrees Celsius above its upper critical temperature limit, held at this temperature for some time, and then cooled in air.

 Stress relieving

 Stress-relieving is a technique to remove or reduce the internal stresses created in metal.
 These stresses may be caused in a number of ways, ranging from cold working to non-uniform cooling.
 Stress-relieving is usually accomplished by heating a metal below the lower critical temperature and then cooling uniformly.
-Stress relieving is commonly used on items like air tanks, boilers and other pressure vessels, to remove all stresses created during the welding process.
+Stress relieving is commonly used on items like air tanks, boilers and other pressure vessels, to remove a portion of the stresses created during the welding process.